AngelosDid/AResCoN/README.md

 ## Step 5 (Set the right Fiji measurements)

-In Fiji Menu bar type 'set measurements' and make sure those measurements are selected :
+In Fiji Menu bar type 'set measurements' and make sure the Area, Standard deviation, min and max grey value, Limit to threshold and Display Labels are selected (I personally have opted for more but you dont need them and it will cost time) :

 <p align="center">
   <img src="https://github.com/user-attachments/assets/afe4b992-15e6-4836-b3a6-81cb9ae01a51" height="350">